christinakneis/satlights/README.md

 ### No satellites showing up?
 - Check your `lat`/`lon` coordinates
 - Verify `min_elevation_deg` isn't too high
-- Look at STDERR logs for API errors
+- Look at container logs for API errors
-- Try `make errlogs-tail` to see recent diagnostics
+- Try `make logs-tail` to see recent diagnostics

 ### API rate limiting (HTTP 429)?
 - The service automatically handles this with exponential backoff